 - Ad quality coefficient

-A rating of how well your advertised products or services correspond to user interests.
-Yandex.Direct compares an ad and the landing page it leads to with the search request and takes into account user behavior after an ad click.
+The quality coefficient is a rating of how well your advertised products or services correspond to user interests.
+Yandex.Direct compares an ad and the landing page it leads to with the search term the user entered and what they do on your site.

 For each ad and its keywords, select the landing page that best corresponds to the users search term.
 For example, if a user searches for “flights to Mars in July”, ads that mention trips to Mars in July and lead to a page where you can buy tickets to Mars in July will get the best results.

 What is the click price?

 The average price you will pay per click for the corresponding traffic volume is indicated for keywords in the Click price column.
 This price will never exceed the bids you set.

 By default, the minimum cost per click on search is 30 kopecks excluding VAT (values for other currencies)